How the LinkedIn algorithm works in 2024

 The LinkedIn algorithm is a recommendation system that selects the posts that each user sees in their feed.

-LinkedIn has 950 million members and counting.
-The algorithm processes billions of posts per day — all to make the newsfeed as interesting and informative as possible for every user.
+LinkedIn has over one billion members (and counting).
+Its algorithm processes billions of posts per day, all to make the newsfeed as interesting and informative as possible for every user.

-LinkedIn’s ultimate goal is to prioritize relevant, high quality content and promote engagement.
-The more time you spend on the platform, the better the algorithm will work for you.
+The more time you spend getting to know what works on the platform, the better the algorithm will work for you.

 That said, LinkedIn is not a platform where you should expect your content to go viral.
 LinkedIn specifically says it “is not designed for virality.”
 It’s about sharing knowledge and updates with people who care about that information and can use it to advance their careers.